 - Well-woman visits for women under 65 years

 Preventive health services for children (and when they should be provided) depend heavily on age.
 To learn more about what services may be covered for your child, see a complete list appropriate for their age on healthcare.gov.

 What is a medical necessity?
 Is that different from a covered service?

-Keep in mind that a medical necessity is not the same as a medical benefit.
+A medical necessity is not the same as a medical benefit.
 A medical necessity is something that your doctor has decided is necessary.
 A medical benefit is something that your insurance plan has agreed to cover.
 In some cases, your doctor might decide that you need medical care that is not covered by your insurance policy.

 Insurance companies determine what tests, drugs and services they will cover.
 These choices are based on their understanding of the kinds of medical care that most patients need.
-Your insurance company’s choices may mean that the test, drug or service you need isn’t covered by your policy.
+Your insurance company’s choices may mean that the test, drug, or service you need isn’t covered by your policy.

-- Take the time to read your insurance policy.
-It’s better to know what your insurance company will pay for before you receive a service, get tested or fill a prescription.
+Take the time to read your insurance policy.
+It’s better to know what your insurance company will pay for before you receive a service, get tested, or fill a prescription.
 Some kinds of care may have to be approved by your insurance company before your doctor can provide them.

-- Remember that your insurance company, not your doctor, makes decisions about what will be paid for and what will not.
+If you still have questions about your coverage, call your insurance company.
+Remember that your insurance company, not your doctor, makes decisions about what will be paid for.